tfresource/tfresource-website/topics/Contributing-Dev-Instructions.md

 ## 2. Set up your local copy of the site

-- On Github, create your personal fork the repo if you haven't already, with the 'Fork' button in the upper right
+- On Github, create your personal fork of the repo if you haven't already, using the 'Fork' button in the upper right

 Now "clone" (download a copy) of the site on your computer, and install all important dependencies using the following commands: